FbW-E03/lesson-plans-backend/2021/10 October/20 October.md

   + How backend works with frontend
   + Meet the technologies (overview)
 + Ice-breaker exercises
-  + Two Truths and One Lie?
+  + Two Truths and One Lie
-  + One Common Thing?
+  + One Common Thing

 ### Afternoon 13:00 - 16:15